Oghma-Infinium/Twisted-Skyrim/FAQ.md

 ### Q: Do I have to read this?
 > A: No, but if you ask me any question on this document, I will refer you back to here.

+### Q: What do I do if my game crashes?
+> A: Post the crashlog, found here C:\Users\{USERNAME}\Documents\My Games\Skyrim Special Edition\SKSE, along with any changes done to the MCM or modlist to the [GitHub issues page](https://github.com/TwistedModding/TwistedModdingLists/issues) or in the [discord support channel](https://discord.com/channels/1285027986843893810/1285028261780258816).

 ### Q: What is performance like?
 > A: Hefty, I get about 60fps on average with my setup.

 ### Q: What can I do to improve performance?
 > A: Swap ENB presets, open up BethINI and use a lower quality preset.
 I might do a performance profile eventually if I feel like it

 ### Q: What mod is it that makes favorited items/potions/quest items show on my character?
 > A: [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001).
 You can open the menu with `Left Shift+Backspace` to customize what you want to show and what you don't want to show.
 You can also use IED to determine weapon positioning (if you want weapons to be sheathed on back for example).